MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxmisc/nf-acxmisc-acxobjectbagaddblob.md

 ## -description

-The AcxObjectBagAddBlob function adds blob data to an exisisting, intialized AcxObjectBag.
+The AcxObjectBagAddBlob function adds blob data to an existing, intialized AcxObjectBag.

 ## -parameters